Logiqx/gps-guides/guidance/garmin/setup/README.md

 #### Data Recording

-It is important that data recording / frequency is set to every second, rather than the default which is called "smart".
+It is important that data recording is set to every second, rather than the Garmin default which is called "smart" recording.
 This option can be found in the system settings.

 This can be achieved on the watch itself, or in the Garmin Connect application on your phone.